vrobweis/WeisVincent-Code/Week 1 Notes/C#_Notes.md

 * Value types store directly in the stack, reference types store an address in the stack, and the value in the heap

 ## Data Types
+* All types in C# are inherited directly or indirectly from System.Object
 * Value Types
     * Structs
     * Enums